-In the ground game, Hubbard is generally reliable to hold his gap.
+Hubbard is generally reliable to hold his gap in the ground game.
 He fights off blocks and gets in on tackles.
 Hubbard shows some recognition skills and instincts to stay home on misdirection plays.
-Sometimes, it takes him biting on a fake and then the rest of the game he maintains better discipline for the rest of the game.
+Sometimes it takes him biting on a fake before he maintains better discipline for the rest of the game.

 Hubbard definitely has the body to be a base end in the NFL.
 He would probably fit best as an end in a 4-3 defense rather than as a stand-up outside linebacker in a 3-4.
 He could play outside linebacker in a 3-4, but that isn't his best fit.

 In speaking with multiple team sources, they say that Hubbard is on the bubble of the first round.
 He could go late on Thursday night and might slip to the second round, but shouldn't last long if he does.

 Player Comparison: Derrick Morgan.
 Morgan (6-4, 261) and Hubbard are similar in their sizes and skill sets.
 Morgan has been a solid, sturdy edge defender for the Titans since being a first-round pick in the 2010 NFL Draft - 16th overall.
 Generally, Morgan has around six sacks per year while contributing in the ground game as well as the pass rush.
 Morgan has never set the league on fire, but he has been a steady player.
 In the NFL, I think Hubbard will have a similar career and impact for his pro defense.

 NFL Matches: Indianapolis, San Francisco, Oakland, Miami, Green Bay, Seattle, Detroit, Carolina, Tennessee, New Orleans and New England